kanikadchopra/MissiNews/README.md

 - **nlp.py**: Helper functions for some of the NLP process using both nltk and spaCy
 - **similarity.py**: Helper functions to check for cosine similiarity and jacard similarity with the sentences
 - **MissiNews_2019.png**: Snapshot of the Plot.ly Interactive Plot with the 2019 Analysis from MissiNews_Visualizations

+## Future Plans:
+<li> Try reducing features to reduce overfitting
+<li> Learn how to handle imbalanced datasets and see if this helps increase the accuracy
+<li> Collect and label more news-related tweets
+<li> Apply transfer learning to train the model on the news-related tweets
+<li> Use cosine_similarity to make sure tweets based on the same topic are not double counted </li>

+## Long-Term Plans
+<li> Analyze crime trends over 2018 to 2020 on a monthly and seasonal basis </li>
+<li> Create more interactive visualizations so user can choose a category and time span and see the news activity during that range
+<li> Collect location or general area data for each crime and plot it on an interactive geographic map </li>
+<li> Eventually do this with other cities as well </li>